-A proud and integral part of Rutgers University, bringing excellence in education, excellence in research, and excellence in opportunity to northern New Jersey for over a century.
+A proud and integral part of Rutgers University, bringing excellence in education, excellence in research, and excellence in opportunity to northern New Jersey for more than a century.

-We are one of three campuses of Rutgers, The State University of New Jersey, which is the eighth oldest college in the United States and a member of the Association of American Universities.
-But don’t look for us on the banks of the Raritan; our home is in northern New Jersey along the banks of the Passaic River, convenient and accessible to a large fraction of residents of New Jersey.
+Rutgers-Newark is one of four campuses of Rutgers, The State University of New Jersey, which is the eighth oldest college in the United States and a member of the Association of American Universities.
+We are one of two Rutgers campuses located, not along the banks of the Raritan, but in northern New Jersey, in a city along the banks of the Passaic River, convenient and accessible to a large fraction of residents of New Jersey.
 Rutgers-Newark, or R-N, is the older of Rutgers’ two Newark campuses.
 R-N offers affordable, high-quality liberal arts and non-medical professional education, as well as top-level research.
 Our Rutgers neighbor is the Rutgers Health Sciences campus at Newark, part of Rutgers Biomedical and Health Sciences, which came into existence in July 2013.

-For 15 years we have been rated as the most diverse national campus by US News & World Report.
-Documents show that stretching back to at least 1935, our campus has traditionally served as the place of educational opportunity for first generation college students, for students whose home languages were not English, for students who commuted to campus to save money, for students who work to stay in college and/or support their families, and to students of diverse racial, ethnic, and religious backgrounds.
-Whether in 1935, in 1955, in 1985 or in 2012, we have been dedicated to excellence in education and to educational opportunity.
+Since 1997 R-N has been rated as the most diverse national campus by U.S. News & World Report.
+Documents show that stretching back to at least 1935, our campus has traditionally served as the place of educational opportunity for first-generation college students, for students whose home languages were not English, for students who commuted to campus to save money, for students who work to stay in college and/or support their families, and to students of diverse racial, ethnic, and religious backgrounds.
+Whether in 1935, in 1955, in 1985 or in 2013, we have been dedicated to excellence in education and to educational opportunity.

 To learn more about the history of R-N:

 - A Century of Reaching Higher (PDF) A centennial history of Rutgers in Newark